 Yes, in all stepparent adoptions, consent must be given by the other birth parent before the proceedings can begin.
 However, if that parent’s parental rights are already terminated, then consent is not needed.
 Parental rights can be terminated within instances when which can be caused from abandonment, neglect, unfitness, or failure to pay child support.

 It can be difficult at times to obtain the consent of the other parent because all parental rights are forfeited.
 However, without their parental rights, they will also not be responsible for paying child support.

-2. Unfitness: typically requiring a fitness hearing, the court will determine if a birth parent is abusive, negligent, fails to visit, mentally ill, addicted to drugs, or is incarcerated.
+Unfitness typically requires a fitness hearing, where the court will determine if a birth parent is abusive, negligent, fails to visit, mentally ill, addicted to drugs, or is incarcerated.
 If the court believes a birth parent is unfit for any of these reasons, sole custody is granted to the other birth parent; the adoption at this time would not require consent.

 This information is intended to be viewed as general information.
 Your individual situations or needs require consultation with the advice of an attorney.
 We are here to help you today.